 The required project plan format follows.
 Applicants must use the headings outlined below.
-Applications not following the required format will be administratively withdrawn.

 Background: Briefly present the rationale behind the proposed service, emphasizing the critical barriers to current service delivery that will be addressed.
 Identify the evidence-based service to be implemented for the target population.
 Describe the geographic region of the state that the project will serve; maps are appreciated.